Discover Europe's highest railway station

 Enjoying a glorious location nestled along the Haslital Valley, the town of Meiringen benefits from mountain vistas in all directions.
 The nearby Aare Gorge is a spectacular sight and is well worth exploring.
 This thin and deep chasm, splitting a limestone ridge, channels the river through this rocky terrain, with the gorge itself bored through by millions of years of relentless water crashing against the limestone.

-Today we enjoy what is undoubtedly one of the highlights of our stay in the Bernese Oberland, as we travel on the Jungfrau Railroad to the Jungfraujoch - Europe's highest railroad station.
-We begin on the Bernese Oberland Railroad, trundling through the foothills of the Alps from Interlaken to Lauterbrunnen, through flower-filled pastures and past pretty villages.
+Today we enjoy what is undoubtedly one of the highlights of our stay in the Bernese Oberland, as we travel on the Jungfrau Railway to the Jungfraujoch - Europe's highest railway station.
+We begin on the Bernese Oberland Railway, trundling through the foothills of the Alps from Interlaken to Lauterbrunnen, through flower-filled pastures and past pretty villages.
 Over the course of the route, the line climbs 1,532 feet above sea level, passing isolated chalets and small farming cabins.

 With free time at the summit station, you will have plenty of time to explore the Ice Palace and its many ice sculptures.
 You can spend time on the Sphinx Terrace, enjoying superb views onto the Aletsch Glacier, which, at 14 miles is the longest ice stream in the Alps, and provides a sharp contrast to the lush meadows and Alpine pastures of the lower lying hillsides near the valley floor.
 You can also enjoy the walking plateau, which is eternally covered in snow.
 After time to explore and to enjoy lunch, we descend via the charming mountain resort of Grindelwald.